mehulagg/gitlab/doc/user/analytics/merge_request_analytics.md

 1. Click on the filter bar.
 1. Select a parameter to filter by.
 1. Select a value from the autocompleted results, or enter search text to refine the results.
+1. Hit the "Return" key.

+## Date range

+The date range is set to the past 12 months by default.
+You can modify the date range by changing the "From" and/or "To" values that appear alongside the filter bar.
+After changing either value, the data displayed on the page will update automatically.

+## Bookmarking

+The filters and date range you select are bookmarkable.
+After you have applied a change to the filter bar or the date range, you can create a bookmark for yourself or copy-paste the URL from the address bar to share it with someone else.

 ## Permissions